Ernest3443/Carrasco_superset/README.md

-Create a view called age_data and use it as dataset for Age of Data by Source:
+Create a view called age_data1 and use it as dataset for Age of Data by Source:

-CREATE view age_data AS
+CREATE view age_data1 AS
 WITH adsbx_cte AS (
          SELECT adsbx.time_request AS "time",
             percentile_cont(0.5::double precision) WITHIN GROUP (ORDER BY (adsbx.time_return - adsbx.time_reported_by_source)) AS adsbx